omar-sala/omar-sala/README.md

 ## 🚀 About Me

 - 🌱 Currently learning more about **Node.js, backend architecture, and scalable applications**
-- 💻 Building full-stack projects using **React, Next.js, Node.js, and modern tools**
+- 💻 Building full-stack projects using **React, Next.js, Node.js, Express, and modern tools**
 - ⚡ Experienced with frontend development using **React + Vite + Tailwind CSS**
 - 🔍 I enjoy debugging, optimization, and understanding how systems work internally
 - 🎯 My goal is to become a strong software developer who builds impactful products